-I remembered learning how to make a rubber-band powered boat out of a Styrofoam plate when I was young, and just knew it would make for some thrifty summer fun.
+I remembered learning how to make a rubber-band powered boat out of a Styrofoam plate when I was young, and just knew it would make for some thrifty fun at home.
 This project was a hit at my house.
 Kids making their own toys — what’s not to love?
-It’s frugal and it keeps the kids busy during the summer.
+It’s frugal and it keeps the kids busy when you most need it.

 The exact measurements are not really important here.
 Since you’ll be using “found” (and free) materials, adapt the proportions as needed.